gibbok/typescript-book/README.md

     }
 }

-// attempting to instantiate the base class directly will result in an error
+// Attempting to instantiate the base class directly will result in an error
 // const baseObj = new BaseClass(); // Error: Constructor of class 'BaseClass' is protected.

-// create an instance of the derived class const derivedObj = new DerivedClass(10);
+// Create an instance of the derived class const derivedObj = new DerivedClass(10);
 ```